syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Digital%20Signature/Enable-LTV-PDF-signature/).

 ## Adding a digital signature with customization

 The [PdfSignatureSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfSignatureSettings.html) allows you to add customized digital signatures to the PDF document.